Jose Trevino Player Props: Yankees vs. Rockies

 Jose Trevino At The Plate

-- Trevino is hitting .211 with four doubles, four home runs and eight walks.
+- Trevino is batting .211 with four doubles, four home runs and eight walks.

-- Trevino has reached base via a hit in 27 games this season (of 50 played), and had multiple hits in three of those games.
+- In 54.0% of his games this year (27 of 50), Trevino has picked up at least one hit, and in three of those games (6.0%) he recorded multiple hits.

-- In 22.0% of his games this year, Trevino has had at least one RBI.
-He's picked up more than one in 6.0% and driven in three or more of his team's runs in one contest.
+- Trevino has driven in a run in 11 games this year (22.0%), including three games with more than one RBI (6.0%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.